Gilbert King (author): Devil in the Grove

 Devil in the Grove: Thurgood Marshall, the Groveland Boys, and the Dawn of a New America (HarperCollins, 2012) explores another case of racial injustice.
 King won the annual Pulitzer Prize for General Nonfiction in 2013 for this book.

 In 1949 four young African-American men were falsely accused of raping a seventeen-year-old white farm girl in Groveland, Florida and were convicted by an all-white jury, at a time in which Jim Crow laws were still in effect.
 Attorney Thurgood Marshall, then the special counsel with the NAACP's Legal Defense Fund, represented the Groveland Boys, taking their case to the U.S. Supreme Court, which ultimately overturned the guilty verdicts.

 In reaction to the Court's decision, the Ku Klux Klan initiated a wave of violence and murder in central Florida.
-Two of the four defendants were shot, one fatally.
+Three of the four defendants were shot, two fatally.
 An NAACP colleague was murdered.
 Marshall continued with the retrial under constant death threats.

 During his research, King gained access to the FBI's extensive and unredacted files from the case, which had been sealed for 60 years.
 He was also granted permission to view the Legal Defense Fund's files from the Groveland case.